-2. Only pencils, paper, and laptop computers may be used in the reading room, however, there is no wireless internet access available.
-Photography is allowed upon State Library staff approval.
+2. Only pencils, paper, and laptop computers may be used in the reading room.
+Photography (without flash) is allowed upon State Library staff approval.

-3. Cell phones, food, beverages, chewing gum, and tobacco are not permitted in the reading room.
+3. Cell phone conversations, food, beverages, and tobacco are not permitted in the reading room.

 4. Researchers are required to fill out a request card for each title requested.

 5. When a microform copy, digital copy, or a facsimile edition of a manuscript or fragile book is available, a researcher will be required to consult the copy rather than the original.

 6. Unless otherwise authorized, researchers may consult only one book or one box of manuscripts at a time.